mauriciomontillagarcia/mauriciomontillagarcia/README.md

 👋 Welcome to my GitHub!

 In this GitHub, you will find code, datasets, and supplementary materials related to my professional data analysis projects.
 Click on [**Mauricio Montilla Portfolio**](https://pumped-yttrium-b80.notion.site/Mauricio-Montilla-Portfolio-d3ca9969abe6483eb177f8e269a4ec75?pvs=74) to explore my full portfolio.
-(I'm in the process of translating all my projects into English.
-If you find something in Spanish, my native language, please keep that in mind)
+I'm in the process of translating all my projects into English.
+If you find something in Spanish, my native language, please keep that in mind.

 The rest of my repositories are personal projects focused on app development, something I enjoy as a hobby.